-Corrosion protection procedure
+Corrosion inspection and protection procedure

 Corrosion inspection is performed as part of a home standby generator's yearly maintenance.
 For more information, see the How do I perform the yearly maintenance for my home standby generator? article.